Accomplishments 2024

 Military Activities

-NCTO worked with members of Congress to advance the Fiscal Year 2024 National Defense Authorization Act, which helps to preserve the Berry Amendment supply chain, and secured critical language expressing concern about offshoring textile manufacturing and the need for DOD/DLA to ensure our national security by procuring domestically-made textile goods.
-NDAA report language requires DOD to report to Congress on the feasibility of requiring certain home textiles goods on military installations to be procured domestically.
+NCTO worked with members of Congress to advance the Fiscal Year 2025 National Defense Authorization Act, which helps to preserve the Berry Amendment supply chain, and secured critical language authorizing the Department of Defense (DOD) to build up a textile stockpile and directing the agency to disclose all waivers for the procurement of textiles made outside the United States.
+NCTO continued to press DOD to require certain home textiles goods on military installations to be procured domestically.

 Make PPE in America